diem/client-sdk-go/README.md

+> **Note to readers:** On December 1, 2020, the Libra Association was renamed to Diem Association.
+The project repos are in the process of being migrated.
+All projects will remain available for use here until the migration to a new GitHub Organization is complete.

-# libra-client-sdk-go
+# client-sdk-go

 [![API Reference](https://img.shields.io/badge/api-reference-blue.svg)](https://github.com/libra/libra/blob/master/json-rpc/json-rpc-spec.md) [![Apache V2 License](https://img.shields.io/badge/license-Apache%20V2-blue.svg)](../master/LICENSE)

-libra-client-sdk-go is the official Libra Client SDK for the Go programming language.
+client-sdk-go is the official Libra Client SDK for the Go programming language.

 ## Overview of SDK's Packages